-Alan specialises in planning, town and village greens/commons, highways, public rights of way, road traffic regulation and compulsory purchase orders.
+Alan specialises in planning, town and village greens/commons, highways, public rights of way and road traffic regulation.
 He has extensive experience and expertise across these areas and his practice embraces the full range of inquiry and hearing processes, a significant judicial review component and the role of an inspector in relation to town and village greens/commons.
 In addition to advocacy, Alan also has a wide-ranging advisory practice in his specialist fields.
 Alan acts for both the public and private sector and accepts licensed access work.

 Year of Call: 1978

 Alan has a wide-ranging planning practice on both the advocacy and advisory side.
 He has been involved in numerous significant planning inquiries for all kinds of development and has considerable experience of the full range of planning procedures including section 78 appeals (both inquiries and hearings), called-in applications, enforcement appeals, local plan examinations and judicial review.
 He acts for developers and local authorities.
 Alan represented Lancashire County Council in important and high-profile fracking inquiries in 2016 and 2018.
 He has more recently acted at a called-in inquiry for Wigan Council where the authority supported a scheme for the development of over 133,000m2 of logistics floor space in the Green Belt which has now been granted planning permission by the Secretary of State.
 Alan is presently advising Cumbria County Council as mineral planning authority in respect of a nationally/internationally significant and acutely controversial application (now called-in) to develop a new deep coal mine on the Cumbrian coast.

 Hewitt v Oldham MBC EWHC 3405 (Admin): approach to weighting of harm to valued landscapes and policies deemed out-of-date through lack of a five year housing supply.